DiegoFischerDev/WebPage-Gallery-SASS/README.md

 Hello!
 Diego here,

 This project is a simple HTML project styled with **SASS**.
-The goal of this project is to exemplify the use of the CSS preprocessor.
+The goal of this project is to exemplify the use of CSS Preprocessing.
+Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.

 ![Mockup with log in form page](https://github.com/DiegoFischerDev/Gallary-SASS/blob/main/img/Galeria%20SASS%20Preview.png)